horizon-research/DynaDiag/README.md

 `conda env create -f environment.yml`

 # Usage
-To sparsify a lineary layer with DynaDiag, just specify `--linear-type temp_diag`, set sparsity for the layer and provide the temperatures and a temperature scheduler as shown in the MLP example below.
+To sparsify a linear layer with DynaDiag, just specify `--linear-type temp_diag`, set sparsity for the layer, and provide the temperatures and a temperature scheduler as shown in the MLP example below.

 # MLP Example